2107 - Family Medical Leave Act / California Family Rights Act

 In some instances, the employer may recover premiums paid to maintain health coverage for an employee who fails to return to work from FMLA leave.

-Definitions for the following may be found for FMLA in the Code of Federal Regulations, title 29, section 825.102 and for CFRA in the California Code of Regulations, title 2, section 11087:
+Definitions for the following may be found for FMLA in the Code of Federal Regulations, title 29, section 825.102 and for CFRA in Government Code section 12945.2 and the California Code of Regulations, title 2, section 11087:

 - Serious health condition